meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.broker-tutorial.md

 ## OSBAPI Complaint Products
 - The community-driven catalog shows some of publicly available service brokers that have been built using the Open Service Broker API standard.
 [OSB API Compliant Service Brokers](https://www.openservicebrokerapi.org/compliant-service-brokers)

+## Service owner responsibility

+- [Open Service Broker API (2.16)](https://github.com/openservicebrokerapi/servicebroker/blob/v2.16/spec.md): specification document where service broker author can find detailed documentation on endpoints implementation and parameters information.

+- Service broker authors should also be aware of all the possible scenarios to maintain the service broker and should provide extra endpoints to handle erroneous states of the service broker.
+Some example scenarios can be found [here](https://github.com/swisscom/open-service-broker) under admin actions section.

 ## Implementation Recommendations

 This section has some implementation recommendations based on experience:

-- Follow the specification closely
+- Follow the [Open Service Broker API (2.16)](https://github.com/openservicebrokerapi/servicebroker/blob/v2.16/spec.md) specification closely.
-- Use consistent Ids for services and plans, do not change them after announcing them from the catalog
+- Use consistent Ids for services and plans, do not change them after announcing them from the catalog.
-- Implement proper error handling for all operations, return the correct response codes
+- Implement proper error handling for all operations, return the correct response codes.
-- Properly implement synchronous/asynchronous operations
+- Properly implement synchronous/asynchronous operations.
-- Deal with orphaned Service Instances
+- Deal with orphaned Service Instances.
 - “The platform marketplace is the source of truth for service instances and bindings.
 Service brokers are expected to have successfully provisioned all the service instances and bindings that the marketplace knows about, and none that it doesn't.”
-- Consider supporting multiple service bindings per service instance, prefer to create separate credentials for each binding
+- Consider supporting multiple service bindings per service instance, prefer to create separate credentials for each binding.
-- Consider checking your service implementation using the official [checker tool (experimental)](https://github.com/openservicebrokerapi/osb-checker)
+- Consider checking your service implementation using the official [checker tool (experimental)](https://github.com/openservicebrokerapi/osb-checker).